How to Write a Brief for Singapore Market Research That Actually Gets Results

 Decision Context What decision depends on this research?
 What happens if we decide wrong?
 2–3 sentences

-Primary Question The ONE question this research must answer.
-If we learn nothing else, what must we know?
-1 sentence
+Primary Question The ONE question this research must answer 1 sentence

 Secondary Questions 2–3 additional questions, ranked by importance Bullet points

 Target Audience Who specifically?
-Demographics, behaviors, attitudes that define the audience 3-5 criteria
+Demographics and behaviors that define the audience 3–5 criteria

 What We Already Know Existing data, hypotheses, past research findings Bullet points

 Timeline & Budget When do you need results?
-What's the realistic budget range?
+What's the realistic budget?
 Specific numbers

 Tool: The "So What" Test